xewar/xewar/README.md

 # Greetings!
 I'm Clara (she/her) 🌱

 I am a fullstack software developer with a background in design and urban planning.
-I'm excited to have just finished a batch at [the Recurse Center](https://www.recurse.com/about).
+I just finished a batch at [the Recurse Center](https://www.recurse.com/about) and I'm currently looking for my first fulltime engineering position.
+I'm also always looking for collaborators for creative technology and design projects.

 ### Current skill set:
 HTML5 | CSS3 | JavaScript ES6+ | React | MongoDB | Figma | Adobe CS